six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

 Defaults to `false`.
 If this is set to `false`, only visible text is replaced, which means that the inner HTML replacement method is not allowed for this placeholder.
-If you set it to `true`, it may be replaced anywhere in the page's document object model (probably including scripts, element attributes (such as a link's href), etc) when using the inner HTML replacement method (`iPLACEHOLDER_NAMEi`).
+If you set it to `true`, it may be replaced anywhere in the page's document object model (including scripts, element attributes like a link's target, etc) when using the inner HTML replacement method (`iPLACEHOLDER_NAMEi`).

 !!! warning "Dangerous - may introduce security vulnerabilities"
     You can very easily create self-XSS vulnerabilities if you set this to `true`.